justjam2013/homebridge-virtual-accessories/README.md

 -   Sensor.
 Allows you to create different types of sensors.
 Sensors will generate notifications when their state changes, if configured in the Home app.
 Some types of notifications classified as `critical` by Homekit are allowed to bypass Do Not Disturb and allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, they options are:
     - Host Ping trigger.
 Pings a network host and is actvated when ping fails afer 3 attempts.
 The sensor resets when ping is successful.
     - Cron trigger.
 Activates the sensor when the time and date match the schedule deascribed by the cron expression.
 The sensor resets after a brief delay.
 -   Switch trigger.
 To activate a sensor with a switch flip, create a switch with a companion sensor.
 A future release may provide the ability to create this pairing as a sensor with a switvh trigger.
+-   Window Covering - Blinds, Shades.
+Currently in beta.

 ## Installation